 You can claim back up to 85% of your childcare costs if you’re working.

-If you live with your partner both of you need to be working, unless one of you is unable to work due to a disability or health condition.
+If you live with your partner, both of you need to be working to claim, unless one of you is unable to work due to a disability or health condition.

 You’ll also get an extra amount if any of your children are disabled.
-You’re eligible for this extra amount no matter how many children you have.
+You’ll get:

 Who is eligible for Universal Credit childcare costs?